Common Lawn Diseases

 Lawns also go into dormancy during the dry season when water is scarce, the lawn shuts down to reduce using water and focuses on putting all resources into the roots.

 Most lawns can stay in a dormant state for at least three to four weeks without the grass dying.
-During the dormant period of a lawn, little maintenance and mowing is required.
+During the dormant period of a lawn, little maintenance and mowing are required.

 High Winds Causing Lawns to Dry Out

-Lawns which are affected by high winds can have their soils dried out very quickly.
-This, however can be monitored with watering times adjusted according to the time of the day with least wind and, perhaps more water applied to account for the water loss from the wind.
+Lawns that are affected by high winds can have their soils dried out very quickly.
+This, however, can be monitored with watering times adjusted according to the time of the day with the least wind and, perhaps more water applied to account for the water loss from the wind.

 Frost occurs on your lawn when the ground cools down to a temperature lower than the air next to the surface.